nss-day-cohort-43/Capstone-Time-Getting-Started/rulesOfEngagement.md

 1. Do you have any errors?

-## Friday August 7 - Soft Demos of MVP
+## Friday October 30 - Soft Demos of MVP

-## Tuesday August 18 - DEMO TIME.
+## Tuesday November 10 - DEMO TIME.
 [Presentation Details](capstone-presentation.md)